SolaceDev/solace-dev-codelabs/markdown/create-api-products-using-scs-and-ep/create-api-products-using-scs-and-ep.md

 ✅ The temperature simulation is closely tied to CPU load on the machine, which can be manipulated using _stress_ system utility.
 The simulation logic is built to generate a temperature value as a multiple of CPU load.

-Positive
+> aside positive
-: _stress_ utility is used to dynamically increase the CPU load, which in turn affects the simulation to produce higher temperature readings.
+> _stress_ utility is used to dynamically increase the CPU load, which in turn affects the simulation to produce higher temperature readings.

 ####application.yml